maamari/Decompiler/README.md

 g++ aSimpleDecompiler.cpp -o decompiler
 ./decompiler
 ```
-And enter your inputs line-by-line as demonstrated below.
+And enter your inputs line-by-line as explained below in the *Input format* section.

 #### Java
 To run the Java file, execute the following:<br>